-Every Alleghenian completes a Senior Project—a significant piece of original work, designed by the student and a faculty advisor in the major field, that demonstrates to employers and graduate schools the ability to complete a major assignment, to work independently, to analyze and synthesize information, and to write and speak persuasively.
+Every Alleghenian completes a Senior Comprehensive Project—a significant piece of original work, designed by the student and a faculty advisor in the major field, that demonstrates to employers and graduate schools the ability to complete a major assignment, to work independently, to analyze and synthesize information, and to write and speak persuasively.

 In psychology, the Junior Seminar is used to explore potential project areas.
 The project itself is completed during the senior year.
 Small groups of students work with a faculty member in a senior seminar, exploring ethical research standards and literature related to their topics.
 Under faculty supervision, students critique one another’s work and present their results orally to the group.

 **Library copies of your senior comp are now submitted online.
 To submit your senior comp to the library, please click this link.**

 “The effects of musical key changes in the frontal lobes of musicians and non-musicians using EEG alpha desynchronization”

 “Older adults’ perceptions of elderspeak in relation to a physician’s sex: The influence of gender roles”

 “Judging responsibility: The effects of agent-target relationships and outcome severity”

 “Electrophysiological effects of cocaine or gamma-vinyl-GABA on mesencephalic dopaminergic and GABAergic cells”

 “Effects of a therapeutic art group on adolescent females”